nickatomlin/Korpus/README.md

 # Korpus
 For presentation of audio/video/text corpus of Kofan texts.
 Previously using code from [ETST](http://community.village.virginia.edu/etst/).
+This version is no longer being supported; refer to the [LingView](https://github.com/BrownCLPS/LingView) repository.

 Contributors:
  - Nicholas Tomlin